7 Best Roofing Options for Strata Properties According to Top Roofers on Roof

 5. Green Roofs: Eco-Friendly with a View

-Before installing one, strata councils should check with roofers on roof to make sure the structure can handle the extra weight and that waterproofing is in place.
-While these roofs need upkeep, they offer great insulation and environmental benefits.
+Before putting one in, strata councils should talk to roofers on roof to check if the building can support the extra weight and if the waterproofing is solid.
+These roofs do need some care, but they give strong insulation and help the environment.

 6. TPO Roofing: Smart for Flat Roofs